 Additional long-term equity incentives are provided through the ESPP, which was amended and restated by Jazz Pharmaceuticals, Inc.'s board of directors in October 2011 and approved by its stockholders in December 2011, to be effective immediately prior to the Azur Merger, and, in October 2012, amended and restated by our compensation committee.
 The ESPP was assumed by us upon the consummation of the Azur Merger.
 The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of section 423 of the Code.
 Under the ESPP, all of our regular employees and employees of any of our parent or subsidiary companies designated by the board of directors as eligible to participate may participate and may contribute, normally through payroll deductions, up to 15% of their earnings up to a total of \$15,000 per purchase period for the purchase of our ordinary shares under the ESPP.
-The ESPP is currently offered to our regular employees in Ireland and the United States, including the named executive officers.
-The ESPP is implemented through a series of offerings of purchase rights to eligible employees.
+The ESPP is currently offered to our regular employees.
 Under the ESPP, we may specify offerings with a duration of not more than 27 months, and may specify shorter purchase periods within each offering.
 Each offering will have one or more purchase dates on which our ordinary shares will be purchased for employees participating in the offering.
-Unless otherwise determined by the board of directors, ordinary shares are purchased for accounts of employees participating in the ESPP at a price per share equal to the lower of (a) 85% of the fair market value of an ordinary share on the first date of an offering or (b) 85% of the fair market value of an ordinary share on the date of purchase.
+Unless otherwise determined by the board of directors, ordinary shares are purchased for accounts of employees participating in the ESPP at a price per share equal to the lower of (a) 85% of the fair market value of an ordinary share on the date of purchase.